Akasha113/Zenify/GITHUB_MODELS_SETUP.md

 **Note**: Model names should be used without the provider prefix (e.g., use `gpt-4o-mini` not `openai/gpt-4o-mini`)

-### 6. Test the Integration GitHub Models API integration for MindFul Jounral using the Azure REST client.
+### 6. Test the Integration GitHub Models API integration for MindFul Journal using the Azure REST client.

 ## Prerequisites